-Hours and pricing: Mount Mayhem operates from October 22 to October 23 and from October 28 until October 31.
-Doors open at 7 p.m. each night.
+Hours and Pricing: Mount Mayhem operates from October 26 to 29 and again on October 31.
+It will be open from 7 to 9:30 p.m. each night.
 Admission is free.

-Golfland's medieval-like castle goes from utterly kooky to supremely spooky during the month of October, when its second floor transforms into The Gauntlet, a twisting and turning fear factory where patrons are called "victims," the doors open by themselves, and there's something waiting around every single corner that's almost guaranteed to make you jump.
+Golfland's castle goes from utterly kooky to supremely spooky during the month of October, when its second floor transforms into The Gauntlet, a twisting and turning fear factory where patrons are called "victims," the doors open by themselves, and there's something waiting around every single corner that's almost guaranteed to make you jump.
 That includes its large array of pneumatically powered or automated

 With all that said, we're more partial to the Haunted Graveyard, his Halloween-time display that encompasses his front yard, garage, and part of the backyard.
 It offers some legit scares.
-A genuine sense of claustrophobia creeps over you while meandering around the cramped hallways winding through his garage that resemble a foreboding and decrepit mansion cloaked in dim light, choked with spider webs, and imbued with creepy thrills.
+A genuine sense of claustrophobia creeps over you while meandering around the cramped hallways winding through his garage that resemble a foreboding and decrepit mansion cloaked in dim light, choked with spiderwebs, and imbued with creepy thrills.
 A mix of influences ranging from macabre illustrator Edward Gorey and Disneyland's Haunted Mansion